 The Nodes page is used to browse your Nodes configured in your Project resource model.
 A filter control can be used to limit the listing to just the Node resources matching the filter criteria.
 Given the appropriate authorization you can also execute ad hoc commands to your filtered node set.

 The Commands page lets you execute arbitrary commands against the nodes that match the node filter.

 From the Activity page, one can view currently executing commands and Jobs or browse execution history.
 The execution history can be filtered based on user selected parameters.
 Once the filter has been set, the matching history is displayed.
 The current filter settings also configure an RSS link, found in the top right of the page (see Rundeck Administration to enable RSS).

-If your login belongs to the "admin" group and therefore granted "admin" privileges, a "Configure" icon will be displayed in the top navigation bar.
-From the Configure page you can edit project configuration, export and import project archives, view system information, and see what plugins are installed.
+If your login belongs to the “admin” group and therefore granted “admin” privileges, a “System” icon will be displayed in the top navigation bar.
+From the System menu you can access the Key Storage, System Configuration, Access Control, System Report, Log Storage, List Plugins, Password Utility and Execution model.

 The User menu lets you logout and view your profile page.
 Your user profile lists your group memberships and a form to list and generate API tokens.